Vicki Gold Levi: Television appearances

 In 2010, Levi appeared on the HBO promotional film, "Boardwalk Empire: Atlantic City: The Original Sin" as a commentator.

 In 2015, Levi appeared on Anthony Bourdain television show, "New Jersey Episode Parts Unknown".
 Levi and Bourdain dined at the Knife and Fork Inn restaurant in Atlantic City, NJ.

 In 2020, Levi was a featured commentator on the PBS series "UNLADYLIKE2020" on the episode entitled, "Sonora Webster Carver".

 Levi also appeared in the PBS documentary entitled, "There She Is Miss America", and a Miss America Special on VH-1: Behind The Scenes.

 On May 14, 2025, Levi was featured on season 2025 episode No.5 NJ PBS, Here's The Story: Miss Atlantic City.
 A documentary about the life and legacy of Vicki Gold Levi.
 Here's The Story: Miss Atlantic City was produced and directed by Steve Rogers.

 Personal life

 Levi is married to clinical psychologist Dr. Alexander Levi.
 They have one son and three grandchildren.
 Levi and her husband reside in New York, New York.

+Levi is a board trustee on the Historic Organ Restoration Committee in Atlantic City, New Jersey.